 Nexus can send user-name and password recovery emails, to enable this feature, you will need to configure Nexus with a SMTP Host and Port as well as any necessary authentication parameters that Nexus needs to connect to the mail server.
 To configure the SMTP settings following the instructions in Section 6.1.1, “SMTP Settings”.

-In many deployments the internet, and therefore any remote repositories that Nexus needs to proxy, can only be reached via a HTTP proxy server internal to the deployment company.
-In these cases the connection details to that proxy server need to be configured in Nexus, as documented in Section 6.1.6, “Default HTTP Proxy Settings” in order for Nexus to be able to proxy remote repositories at all.
+In many deployments the internet, and therefore any remote repositories that Nexus needs to proxy, can only be reached via a HTTP and HTTPS proxy server internal to the deployment company.
+In these cases the connection details to that proxy server need to be configured in Nexus, as documented in Section 6.1.5, “Default HTTP and HTTPS Proxy Settings” in order for Nexus to be able to proxy remote repositories at all.

 Nexus ships with three important proxy repositories for the Maven Central repository, Apache Snapshot repository, and the Codehaus Snapshot repository.
 Each of these repositories contains thousands (or tens of thousands) of artifacts and it would be impractical to download the entire contents of each.
 To that end, most repositories maintain an index which catalogues the entire contents and provides for fast and efficient searching.
 Nexus uses these remote indexes to search for artifacts, but we’ve disabled the index download as a default setting.
 To download remote indexes:

 - Click on Repositories under the VIews/Repositories menu in the left-hand side of the browser window.

 - Select each of the three proxy repositories and change Download Remote Indexes to true in the Configuration tab.
 You’ll need to load the dialog shown in Figure 6.9, “Repository Configuration Screen for a Proxy Repository” for each of the three repositories.